KustoszApp/docs/source/installation/vps.md

 It is recommended that you use process supervisor to run this command.
 Most Linux systems come with systemd, which may be used for that purpose.
 Another option is [Supervisor](http://supervisord.org/).
 See [](#use-supervisor-to-ensure-background-processes-are-running).

-% FIXME: add section on using supervisord, and later on systemd
+% FIXME: add section on systemd

 ## Run gunicorn